tund/male/README.md

 ## PyTesting

-- To test the installation, first add *male* folder to `PYTHONPATH`, then `cd` to the test folder and run the install command:
+- To test the installation, first add *male* folder to `PYTHONPATH`, then `cd` to the test folder and run the following command:
 ```sh
 cd male/tests
 pytest